 Edward Blakely Award

 POCIG established the Edward Blakely Award to honor scholars who support the cause of social justice, particularly in urban planning or development, for communities of color.
 This award is in honor of Edward Blakely, who offered extraordinary service as both scholar and practitioner and worked for social justice in communities of color, particularly during the years of legally-enforced racial segregation.
-For more information about the award, or to apply, click here.
+For more information about the award, to apply, or for a history of winners, click here.

 POCIG Scholarship for Student Travel

 POCIG provides travel scholarships for doctoral students of color to attend the annual ASCP conference.
 The scholarship’s aims to support and mentor doctoral students of color to complete their degrees and increase the number of planning faculty of color.
-For more information about the award, or to apply, click here.
+For more information about the award, to apply, or for a complete history of winners, click here.

 National Center for Faculty Development & Diversity Scholarships

 Since 2013, POCIG has funded one-year memberships to the National Center for Faculty Development and Diversity (NCFDD) for junior faculty of color.
 NCFDD is an independent professional development, training, and mentoring community, to which 18,000 graduate students, post-doctoral students, and faculty belong, and it offers support leading to enhanced scholarship and academic success for junior scholars of all disciplines.
 For more information, contact Ivis Garcia Zambrana at firstname.lastname@example.org.